‘Empowering every individual as they learn and grow through God’s love’.

 Rockbeare Primary School holds weekly formal standards & progress meetings in order to develop the school's teaching programmes, monitor progress and share expertise.
 Being a small school means our knowledge of children's particular academic, physical, social and personal needs are recognised and nurtured.
-The staff takes part in regular professional development courses through First Federation Trust, Clyst Vale Learning Community and Devon Curriculum Services.
-We pride ourselves at Rockbeare on promoting high academic standards in a supportive friendly atmosphere.
+The staff takes part in regular professional development through the First Federation Trust, Clyst Vale Learning Community and Devon Curriculum Services.
+We pride ourselves at Rockbeare on promoting high academic standards in a supportive friendly atmosphere

 The school follows the health and safety recommendations made by Devon County Council in its publication "Computers in Educational Establishments".
 Health and safety awareness forms an integral part of pupils' learning in ICT.